 - Virunga in the Democratic Republic of Congo because it's so incredibly diverse, wild and untouched.

-- Masai Mara in Kenya with its immense wildlife and the big cats.
+- Maasai Mara in Kenya with its immense wildlife and the big cats.

 - Okavango Delta in Botswana because of the diversity of wildlife, topography and terrain.